samsuh/2025-learnings/README.md

 - for the organize app the definiton of done or wuccess criteria should be part of the initial user submission.

-10/5 - goal for the day is to get one of the clients working and updated
+10/5 - goal for the day is to get one of the clients working and updated. didnt get it cuz i ran into an os bug, but regenerated testnet keys with pectra, and got os properly installed.